MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/legacy/storage-queue-readme.md

 ms.service: storage
 ---

-# Azure Storage Queues client library for Python - Version 12.1.4
+# Azure Storage Queues client library for Python - version 12.1.4

 Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A single queue message can be up to 64 KiB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.